rbturnbull/seqbank/README.rst

 Installation
 ============

-To install the latest version from the repository, you can use this command:
+To install seqbank from PyPI, you can use this command:

 .. code-block:: bash